-From “playing the odds” with federal and state laws to holding the “house edge” in policies, or having to “ante up” a fine to the EEOC, every day for an HR professional is a day of high stakes.
+From “playing the odds” with federal and state laws to holding the “house edge” in policies, or having to “ante up” at the EEOC or DOL, every day for an HR professional is a day of high stakes.

 The 2019 Labor and Employment Seminar Series from Woods Rogers will help HR leaders and their teams understand how to address and manage a wide range of employment issues including C-suite discipline, policy writing, cybersecurity/data privacy, diversity, and more.

 Ante Up: Legal Updates

 This session showcases recent court cases and updates from the DOL, EEOC, and NLRB.
 We’ll also discuss what might be in store for federal agency enforcement priorities, rules, and regulations—and what it means for every HR professional in their careers today.